VeriLLM: A Lightweight Framework for Publicly Verifiable Decentralized Inference: Protocol Design

-\textbf{Commitment and Signature Discipline.} For every token and segment boundary, the produced hidden state is anchored by: (i) a commitment $\texttt{root}^{(t)}_i=\texttt{MerkleRoot}(S^{(t)}_{i+1})$; and (ii) a node signature $\sigma^{(t)}_i=\texttt{Sig}(\texttt{sk}_i,\texttt{root}^{(t)}_i)$.
-Node public keys are registered on-chain under a Merkle accumulator, enabling compact membership proofs.
-The Scheduler may, instead of forwarding raw signatures, provide a zero-knowledge proof that it holds a valid signature from some registered key on the advertised root, thereby preventing role deanonymization while preserving verifiability.
-All relayed artifacts are re-signed by the Scheduler to assure origin authenticity and prevent replay.
+\textbf{Commitment and Signature Discipline.} At every token step and segment boundary, the produced hidden state is cryptographically anchored by: \begin{enumerate} \item a commitment $\texttt{root}^{(t)}_i = \texttt{MerkleRoot}(S^{(t)}_{i+1})$, and \item a node signature $\sigma^{(t)}_i = \texttt{Sig}(\texttt{sk}_i, \texttt{root}^{(t)}_i)$. \end{enumerate} All node public keys are registered under an on-chain Merkle accumulator, enabling compact membership proofs~\cite{micali1999verifiable,bonneau2015sok}.
+Instead of forwarding raw signatures, the Scheduler may alternatively issue a zero-knowledge proof attesting that it holds a valid signature from some registered key on the advertised root—thereby maintaining verifiability without revealing node identity~\cite{sun2024zkllm,qu2025zkgpt}.
+Each forwarded artifact is re-signed by the Scheduler to guarantee origin authenticity and replay protection.
+This layered commitment and signature discipline ensures that every hop in the relay chain is both tamper-evident and cryptographically attributable.

-\textbf{Autoregressive Token Emission and Feedback.} The last segment ($i=L$) outputs logits (or the final hidden state) for token $t$, from which the output token $y_t$ is determined by the prescribed decoding policy.
-The Scheduler collects $y_t$ and feeds it back to the first segment to form $x_{1:t+1}$, advancing the pipeline to the next step.
-This loop repeats until the model emits an end-of-sequence token $\langle\texttt{EOS}\rangle$ or a stopping criterion is met.
+\textbf{Autoregressive Token Emission and Feedback.} The terminal segment ($i=L$) outputs logits or the final hidden state for token $t$, from which the next token $y_t$ is sampled according to the decoding policy~\cite{brown2020language}.
+The Scheduler collects $y_t$ and feeds it back into the pipeline to form $x_{1:t+1}$, advancing the process to step $t{+}1$.
+The loop continues until the model emits an end-of-sequence token $\langle \texttt{EOS} \rangle$ or another termination condition is met.

-\textbf{Task-Type Indistinguishability and Robustness.} The data formats and RPC interfaces received by Inferencers in this phase are identical to those used by Verifiers during the verification phase.
-Consequently, a worker cannot reliably infer whether it participates in live inference or a verification probe at the time of computation, reducing avenues for selective deviation.
-Together with VRF-driven role assignment and signed/committed state relays, this design yields an auditable, tamper-evident inference trace with minimal on-chain overhead during the online phase.
+\textbf{Task-Type Indistinguishability and Robustness.} The communication protocol, message format, and API surface used by Inferencers during inference are identical to those used by Verifiers in the subsequent verification phase~\cite{yuan2022decentralized}.
+Consequently, no node can distinguish in real time whether it is performing live inference or participating in a verification probe.
+This indistinguishability eliminates the opportunity for strategic deviation and simplifies implementation symmetry across both phases.
+Combined with VRF-driven role assignment, signed commitments, and auditable relays, the inference scheme produces a verifiable, tamper-evident execution trace with negligible online overhead.